ahmed-sharshar/Gender-with-Activity-Recognition/README.md

 | <img src="https://user-images.githubusercontent.com/61229902/171030205-2d3dbf35-2f77-423f-9e3f-adf37d19d3a4.png"  width="70%"  class="img-responsive"> |
 |:---:|
 | Scatter Plot of 5 Samples of Acceleration Data For All Combinations in MotionSense dataset |
+### → It is worth to note that the cut and feature-extracted data are available upon request.

 ## Experinmental Setup